Surviving the Crash after your Crush

 forever, and now it's finally here.
 But as this relationship

-progresses, you'll feel increasingly frustrated, confused and tormented.
+progresses, you will feel increasingly frustrated, anxious, confused

-That fantastically open guy you met keeps shutting you
+and tormented.
+That fantastically open guy you first met

-out, and you end up painfully longing and yearning for the
+keeps shutting you out, and you end up painfully longing and yearning

 about relationship problems (no surprise there), but telltale

 comments always give them away.
-Many seem determined to tell me
+Many are determined to tell me how

-what great lovers they are, and how every female they've ever been
+lovers they are, and how every female they've been with sexually,

 confident male doesn't need to talk